Eggless Mango Cake Recipe

 All you need is a bowl & whisk!
 You don’t need a stand mixer or hand mixer.

 Delicious tea cake or load it with frosting.

 To make this easy eggless mango sponge cake, You’ll need the following list of ingredients

 Mango Pulp or Mango Puree – I like to use Kesar Mango Pulp available at any grocer.
-Alternatively if you have access to fresh mangoes, blend them in a blender jar until you have fine puree.
+Alternatively, if you have access to fresh mangoes, blend them in a blender jar until you have a fine puree.